zuozhenggh/learning-library/data-management-library/database/21c/dba-essentials/configure-network-env/listener-ops/listener-ops.md

 ## Task 3: Stop and Start the Listener

 The listener starts automatically when the host system turns on.
-If a problem occurs in the system or if you manually stop the listener, then you can restart the listener from the command line.
+If a problem occurs in the system or if you manually stop the listener, then you can start the listener again from the command line.

 1. From `$ORACLE_HOME/bin`, stop the listener first, if it is already running.